mikheyev/cv-sasha/README.md

 - The citations and IFs are pulled manually not to anger Google using make `make cv-mikheyev-scholar.tex` before doing anything else.
 - To compile the pdf run `make`
 - To compile markdown run `make cv-mikheyev.md`

+## Troubleshooting

+- If you don't see contenten in your PDF, you most likely messed up formatting on the yaml file -- it's a finicky format.
+Pandoc doesn't give you an error in this case.
+Double check syntax using an online [yaml validator](https://yamlvalidator.com/).

 ## Getting metadata from Google Scholar